If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-You can’t get pregnant from things like touching or oral sex, only from activities where semen (‘cum’), which contains sperm, comes into direct contact with the vagina.
-If you think you’ve had a risk of pregnancy within the last few days, you can reduce that risk by using emergency contraception.
+You can’t get pregnant from things like kissing, touching, or oral sex, only from activities where semen (‘come’), which contains sperm, comes into direct contact with the vagina.

 Pregnancy tests usually involve weeing on a small plastic stick, or sometimes, weeing into a cup and dipping in a test stick.
-The test is looking for a hormone which is only present in the wee of someone who is pregnant.
+The test is looking for the hormone human chorionic gonadotrophin (HCG) which is present in the wee of someone who is pregnant.

 The test will display either a ‘positive’ or ‘negative’ result (check the instructions if you’re doing the test yourself for how to recognise this).

 A negative result means you probably aren’t pregnant but it could also be that the hormone is not yet detectable.
-The best thing to do would be to wait for your period to come, and if it doesn't, visit a doctor or nurse to take another test.
+If the test is negative, but your period doesn’t happen when you expect it to, it’s recommended that you take another pregnancy test, and this is usually done a week after the first test.
+You may also find it useful to visit a clinic to speak to a doctor or nurse about the test result, or if you are worried.
 This might also be a good time to talk to someone about contraception, if you weren’t trying to get pregnant.

-A positive result means that you are definitely pregnant.
-It’s important to see a doctor or nurse as soon as possible to confirm your pregnancy and help you think about your options.
+A positive result means that you are almost definitely pregnant.
+It’s important to see a doctor or nurse as soon as possible so they can help you think about your options.
 If you’re pregnant it’s you who gets to decide if you want to continue or end the pregnancy.